Ocead/HAR/README.md

   They can also be changed by the fixed parts under them.

 All parts have a property model which defines the information an instance of a part can hold. <br/>
-This information can be the current state of the part (e. g. whether a button is pressed), information relevant to adjacent parts (e.g. the speed of a conveyor belt section) or information relevant to connected parts (e. g. the output voltage of an analog pin).
+This information can be the current state of the part (e.g. whether a button is pressed), information relevant to adjacent parts (e.g. the speed of a conveyor belt section) or information relevant to connected parts (e.g. the output voltage of an analog pin).

 The property model consists of a list of tuples containing a unique ID for the property, it's name, it's datatype and in some cases type-specific information on allowed values.